-WALPOLE HISTORICAL ITEMS FOR SALE
+WALPOLE HISTORY BOOKS and HISTORICAL ITEMS FOR SALE

 I began collecting Walpole related books, postcards, ephemera and souvenirs four months before I completed my move to town in 2002.
 During my collecting (which will not cease) I have amassed probably the largest collection extant of different Walpole postcards (over 500), and I have every Walpole book, that I am aware, of in my library.
 The extensiveness of my collection lead to my sharing some of it in my book, AS IT WAS… AND STILL IS… WALPOLE, NEW HAMPSHIRE, which I published in 2014.
 My collection has also provided much material for my monthly “Did You Know That…” history articles in THE WALPOLE CLARION.